Move That Dope

-"Move That Dope" (edited version titled as "Move That Doh") is a song by American rapper Future, featuring American singer and rapper Pharrell Williams and fellow American rappers Pusha T, and Casino.
-It was released on February 6, 2014, as the fourth single from Future's second studio album, Honest.
+"Move That Dope" (edited version titled as "Move That Doh") is a song by American rapper Future featuring fellow American rappers Pharrell Williams, Pusha T and Casino.
+It was released on February 6, 2014 as the fourth single from the former's second studio album Honest.
 The song peaked at number 46 on the US Billboard Hot 100.
-It was produced by frequent collaborators Mike Will Made It and P-Nasty.
+It was produced by frequent collaborators Mike Will Made It, P-Nasty, and Williams.
 Casino's verse is removed from the radio edit version of the song.

 Music video

 On March 6, 2014, the music video was released.
 Both Casino and his verse were not featured in the video.
 However, the extended version does feature Casino.
-The video includes cameo appearances by Tyler, The Creator, Schoolboy Q, Mike Will Made It and Wiz Khalifa.
+The video includes cameo appearances by Tyler, the Creator, Schoolboy Q, Mike Will Made It, and Wiz Khalifa.